-A common, but inaccurate belief is that interlock devices will turn off the vehicle’s engine if alcohol is detected.
+A common, but inaccurate belief is that ignition interlock devices (IID) will turn off the vehicle’s engine if alcohol is detected.
 Due to the fact that this would then create an unsafe or dangerous driving situation that would expose interlock manufacturers to substantial liability, a vehicle’s engine does not turn off if a breath sample detects too much alcohol on a driver’s breath.
 It is physically impossible for an interlock device to turn off a running vehicle.

 Most of the ignition interlock devices in use today use an ethanol-specific fuel cell for a sensor.
 This type of sensor is an electrochemical device where alcohol undergoes a chemical oxidation reaction on a catalytic electrode surface, typically made of platinum to generate an electric current.
 This current is then measured and converted to an alcohol equivalent reading.
 Fuel cell technology is not nearly as accurate or reliable as the infrared spectroscopy technology used in evidentiary breathalyzers.
 However, IIDs are obviously substantially cheaper and smaller and therefore more practical for more widespread use.